 When you are stopped by a law enforcement officer, you must provide your name, driver's license, and vehicle registration card.
 You are not legally obligated to answer any other questions or to provide consent to search your vehicle.
 It's best to remain calm, assert your rights politely, and refrain from physically interfering with the officer's work.
 If appropriate, your attorney can later challenge the validity of the search.

-To learn more, call to schedule a free, no-obligation consultation with T. Kevin Wilson.
+To learn more, call to schedule a free, no-obligation consultation with T. Kevin Wilson at 703-361-6100 or fill out a contact form here and we will speak with your soon.